Cylinder head background

 For some more trivia, another set of numbers that appears on them - this time at the front, adjacent to the water pump bore - is known as the "Pin stamp".
 During assembly, the piston selection is based on the finished bore diameter, which is shown in a sequence of digits (eight of them for eight cylinders in this case).
 The bores are given a single digit 1 - 3, which is indicated in order to let the assembler know which grade of piston to select.
 Each piston (with rod), would be marked accordingly, which sometimes was as simple as a paint dot in red, blue, or yellow.
 Pretty cool.

 One last item when it comes to 4.6L engine blocks are the main caps.
 All the aluminum blocks have six-bolt caps whereas the iron has four - that's also including the jack-screws on the sides.
 I've occasionally heard comments about how stout the iron block is - thanks to its "six-bolt mains" - but that would be the Windsor iron block, not the Romeo version used in the Terminator.
-Just for reference, all are shown below.
+Just for reference, all are shown above.
 Clockwise from the upper left: Teksid, WAP, Romeo iron, and Aluminator.

 After all this, you are probably wondering: How much do these blocks weigh?!?!
 Not to worry, here's a small chart that sums it up.
 Check out which one of the aluminum blocks is the beefiest...